-Press the outboard oil seal (29) into the bearing retainer (30) with the lip positioned as shown in Figure E-1.
+Position the oil seal (28) in the bearing retainer (29) with the lip positioned as shown in Figure 1.
+Press the oil seal into the retainer until fully seated.

+Replace the bearing retainer O-ring (21) in the pedestal and lubricate it with grease.
 Press the bearing retainer into the pedestal until it seats against the bearing.
-Be careful not to damage the oil seal lip on the shaft keyway.
-Be sure the setscrews (28) are fully screwed into the bearing retainer, and that they are positioned horizontally inline.
+Be careful not to cut the oil seal lip on the shaft keyway.
+Be sure the setscrews (26) in the bearing retainer are positioned horizontally inline.

-Install the same thickness of bearing adjusting shim (31) as previously removed, and secure them with the bearing retaining ring (26).
-Check the shaft endplay.
+Install the same thickness of bearing adjusting shims (22) as previously removed.
+Reinstall the retaining ring (23) and check shaft endplay.

-Shaft endplay should be between .002 and .010 inch (0,05 to 0,25 mm).
+Shaft endplay should be between .002 and .010 inch (.05 to .25 mm).
 Add or remove bearing adjusting shims to achieve the correct endplay.